 - New York, US

 I tested them all.
-And they all successfully unblocked Netflix, except for the UK server.
+And they all successfully granted me secure access to Netflix, except for the UK server.
 Exactly as was the case with AVG.

-So four servers out of Avast’s five dedicated streaming servers unblocked Netflix.
+So four servers out of Avast’s five dedicated streaming servers worked with Netflix.
 That’s actually pretty good.
 The downside, however, is that even if all five servers worked, that still only gives you access to three Netflix libraries.
-If you want to access other Netflix libraries, you’ll need to turn to a better VPN for Netflix.
+If you want to access a different Netflix library, you’ll need to turn to a better VPN for Netflix.

 So, as with AVG, streaming is a bit of a mixed bag with Avast.
 It works well with Netflix, but only for three libraries and doesn’t seem to play well with other streaming services.